sventomasek/Godot-TileMap-Procedural-Generation/README.md

 # How To Install
 1. Place all of the scripts into your Godot project
+2. Add your Player Node to a group called "Player"
-2. Add a Node2D "WorldGenerator" to your main TileMap node
+3. Add a Node2D "WorldGenerator" to your main TileMap node
-3. Add WorldGenerator.cs to the Node2D
+4. Add WorldGenerator.cs to the Node2D
-4. Right click on the Generation Noise variable, pick FastNoiseLite and configure it to your liking
+5. Right click on the Generation Noise variable, pick FastNoiseLite and configure it to your liking
-5. Configure everything under the Tiles category (for example Ground Layer is your TileMaps ground layer, same for other variables.
+6. Configure everything under the Tiles category (for example Ground Layer is your TileMaps ground layer, same for other variables.
 If you don't have a type of tiles just turn off "Generate")
-6. Run the game and it should work if you've configured it correctly.
+7. Run the game and it should work if you've configured it correctly.

 # How To Add Ore
 1. Create a folder where you will store your ore resources